eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - Google buzzer: <https://github.com/google/buzzer>
 - [FEATURE] Test with kernel eBPF test: <https://github.com/eunomia-bpf/bpftime/issues/210>

-## bpftime + fuse: Userspace eBPF for Userspace File System
+## Userspace eBPF for Userspace File System

 In modern operating systems, `fuse` (Filesystem in Userspace) has become a popular choice, allowing developers to create file systems in user space without modifying kernel code.
 However, the cost of system calls still exists.
 This is where `bpftime` can play a role.